 Are you perhaps announcing other prefixes that don't originate in your AS?
 If so, can you remember what serious negative implications this could have?
-Ask the instructor if you need clarification.
+Please stop and think about this.
+Ask the instructors if you need clarification.

 5.3 Filter what you send and receive